Plymouth School District Report Card

 - Our schools, staff, students, and families take time during the holiday season to help others.

-- Plymouth students help Project Angel Hugs in various ways, including making dozens of valentines, hosting a toy drive at Riverview, and a team competition at the Highway 23 Basketball Tournament.
+- Plymouth students help Project Angel Hugs in various ways, including making hundreds of Christmas cards and valentines.

 o Each year, Plymouth High School hosts: